-Within your knee, there are two joints which can be affected by knee arthritis: the tibiofemoral joint – the joint between your thigh bone (femur) and your lower leg (tibia) and the patellofemoral joint (the joint between the kneecap and the femur itself).
+Within your knee, two joints can be affected by knee arthritis: the tibiofemoral joint – the joint between your thigh bone (femur) and your lower leg (tibia) and the patellofemoral joint (the joint between the kneecap and the femur itself).

 What Causes Knee Arthritis?

-There are several factors which have been found to predispose people to develop osteoarthritis in the knee joints:
+There are several factors that have been found to predispose people to develop osteoarthritis in the knee joints: